swashdev/SwashRL/docs/CONTRIBUTING.md

 SwashRL's code is written to be readable by the average user.
 This means ample use of whitespace and clear naming conventions.
-In general, the style guide should match [The D Style], but there are some notable exceptions:
+In general, the style guide should match [The D Style][d style], but there are some notable
+exceptions:

 * **White space**: Add a space after opening parenthesis `(` and before closing parenthesis `)` in function calls and conditional statements (`if`,